 Grammarian -The Grammarian is responsible for selecting a “word of the day”, which they pronounce, define, and use in a sentence.
 Throughout the meeting, the Grammarian pays attention for usage of the word of the day.
 They also note examples of exceptional and improper language use (grammar errors, incorrect words, etc.), and count the use of “filler words”.
 Filler words are words such as “um” and “ah”.
 The Grammarian gives a report near the end of the meeting.

 Timer – Working within a time limit is an important facet of public speaking.
 Each speech has a time limit.
 The timer tracks the time spent on each speech, and works the three lights (green, yellow, and red) that let the speaker know how much time they have left.
 The timer gives a report at the end of the meeting, indicating how long each speech took.

 All of these roles are on a volunteer basis.

-If you’d like more information, please stop at a meeting!
-Guests are welcome.
+If you’d like more information, please visit us at a meeting!
+Guests are always welcome.
 Visit Chippewa Valley Toastmasters!